pachterlab/gget/docs/src/en/search.md

 **Optional arguments**
 `-r` `--release`
 Defines the Ensembl release number from which the files are fetched, e.g. 104.
 Default: None -> latest Ensembl release is used.
 Note: *Does not apply to invertebrate species* (you can pass a specific core database (which includes a release number) to the `species` argument instead).
+For invertebrate species, Ensembl only stores databases from 10 releases prior to the current release.
 This argument is overwritten if a specific database (which includes a release number) is passed to the species argument.

 `-t` `--id_type`